cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 **Quality report** and on the right side of it, click on three dots.

-The following window will open:
+The following window will open.
+Hover over the **?** marks to understand what each field represents.

 ![Add new job](/images/honeypot08.jpg)

-Hover over the **?** marks to understand what each field represents.

 ### GT conflicts in the CVAT interface